ChrisLeeYH/ChrisLeeYH.github.io/_pages/markdown.md

 ## Entertainment ##

-- I have a deep appreciation for the performing arts, especially musicals.
+- I have a deep appreciation for the performing arts, especially musicals🎵.
 Productions like Hamilton and Les Misérables inspire me with their blend of storytelling, music, and stagecraft, and they remind me of the power of art to connect people across cultures and generations.

 <div style="text-align:center; margin: 20px 0;">
   <img src="/images/personal/lesmisrables.jpg"